Problem Statement

 the process is non stationary and can thus not be a Poisson process.

-Statement 2: The (hypoexponential) distribution of is given by
+Statement 2: The (hypoexponential) distribution of

 for